2025 Donald Trump Gaza Strip takeover proposal: AI-generated video

 On February 26, 2025, Trump posted an AI-generated video on social media.
 The clip depicts the Gaza Strip transformed into a luxury resort called "Trump Gaza" and features Trump and Israeli prime minister Benjamin Netanyahu sunbathing, children emerging from rubble into an upscale setting, a golden statue of Trump, scenes of bearded men dancing in bikinis, Trump standing with a belly dancer, and a figure resembling Elon Musk being showered with banknotes.

-The video received criticism from Arabs and Muslims in the U.S. and abroad, as well as from Republicans and conservatives on Truth Social and Instagram.
+The video received criticism from Arabs and Muslims in the US and abroad, as well as from Republicans and conservatives on Truth Social and Instagram.
 It was not created by Trump; NBC News reported that it was first posted on social media on February 7 by a pro-Israel X account.

-The video's true creators later came out saying they did not know how Trump obtained it and criticizing him for posting it without credit or permission.
+The creators of the video, Solo Avital and Ariel Vromen, later came out saying they did not know how Trump obtained it and criticized him for posting it without credit or permission.
 They described it as being created as satire and as a joke, rather than a political statement, and said they did not support Trump's "propaganda machine".
 The Economist suggested the video typifies a new form of political communication, where "knowingly absurd" AI-generated content conveys controversial ideas under the plausible deniability of humor.

 International law

 Trump's proposal for Gaza is against international law; the forcible transfer of populations is prohibited.
 Members of Trump's administration have walked back on elements of the plan on a few occasions, although in one subsequent statement, Trump held firm to his original plan.
 On 21 February 2025, after opposition from Arab states, Trump said he would "recommend" but not enforce his plan for the American takeover of Gaza and the re-settlement of the Palestinian population.
-Arab League leaders met in March to create a counter proposal to Trump's plan, which was rejected by the U.S. and Israel due to concerns about the proposed governance of postwar Gaza and other issues.
+Arab League leaders met in March to create a counter proposal to Trump's plan, which was rejected by the US and Israel due to concerns about the proposed governance of postwar Gaza and other issues.
 The White House released a statement that Trump stood by his vision of Gaza without Hamas and welcomed additional talks.
 In July, Netanyahu met with Trump and reiterated support for the plan of relocating Palestinians, saying it was "free choice" if Palestinians wanted to stay or leave.
 The US and Israel were working to identify cooperating countries for the plan.